ai-2070/reliable-ai-streams-py/README.md

-# L0 - Deterministic Streaming Execution Substrate (DSES) for AI
+# L0 - Reliable AI Streams

 ### The missing reliability and observability layer for all AI streams.